wearebeautiful/wearebeautiful-tools/docs/import-format.md

 created
 -------

-An ISO 8601 timestamp of when model was created.
+A partial ISO 8601 timestamp of when model was created: YYYY-MM

 gender
 ------